Tairox/SlidingPuzzle4x4/README.md

 ### Language
 The project was coded using the SFML library and using __C++20__ syntax and operators.<br>
-In order to compile these files you will need to donwload a C++ compiler and the SFML libraries.
+In order to compile these files you will need to download a C++ compiler and the SFML libraries.

 ### Dependencies
 We used a static version of the SFML library which means that we don't include any DLL files in this project apart from "*openal32.dll*".<br>